pritster5/Rooted-Android-Pixel-Update-Guide/README.md

 7. Open the [Android Flash Tool (AFT) by Google](https://flash.android.com/) in your browser.
 **If the device shows up as "Already in use", run `adb kill-server` in your computer's commandline, and then reload the AFT page.** If you see this screen, click "More Releases": ![image](https://github.com/pritster5/Rooted-Android-Pixel-Update-Guide/assets/7132319/0f810a3d-a848-45d6-8872-7e0f96eb0e21)

 8. Then click your current Android version (13 at the time of writing) and the AFT will automatically choose the latest stable build.
-Then choose "Default" unless you're on the Verizon version of the device (bless your soul, why would you do that to yourself :|)
+Then choose "Default" unless you're on the Verizon or Telia version of the device (bless your soul)

 9. **De-Select** the following build flags: "Wipe Device", "Lock Bootloader", "Force Flash all partitions". **Make sure to do this, or you will lose all personal data on the device!**